-Order Editing is made up of nine individual actions.
+Order Editing is made up of ten individual actions.
 You can turn each one on or off independently so customers only ever see the changes you're comfortable with.
 Turn it into a light "fix your address" experience, or open it up into a full self-serve editing portal — the choice is yours.

 Click Manage on the App blocks & edit actions configurations card to open the full list of actions.

-Overview of the nine actions
+Overview of the ten actions

 Each action has its own toggle.
 If a customer doesn't see a specific action in their edit screen, it's because the matching toggle is off.